DANS-KNAW/easy-stage-dataset/README.md

 easy-stage-dataset
 ==================

-Stage a dataset in DANS-bagIt format for ingest into an EASY Fedora Commons Repository
+Stage a dataset in EASY-BagIt format for ingest into an EASY Fedora Commons 3.x Repository.

 SYNOPSIS
 --------

-    easy-stage-dataset [-e <url> [-c]] <DANS-bagIt directory> <SDO-set directory>
+    easy-stage-dataset [-e <url> [-c]] <EASY-BagIt directory> <SDO-set directory>

 DESCRIPTION
 -----------

 Datasets that are to be archived in EASY are initially received as *deposits* through the [easy-deposit] service.
-These deposits must conform to the [EASY-bagIt] format, which is basically [bagIt] with some extra EASY-specific requirements.
+These deposits must conform to the [EASY-BagIt] format, which is basically [bagIt] with some extra EASY-specific requirements.

 To convert this deposit into an EASY dataset it is first converted into a *Staged Digital Object Set* (an [SDO-set]) which can then be ingested into a Fedora Commons 3.x repository using the [easy-ingest] command.